AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I was washing back and forth and even the walk through city wasn't helping.
 It was nearly six and I made my way back to the Bellagio where Alex was staying as James Hutton.
 Jimmy, Benji kept calling him.
 I didn't want to interrupt Alex's dinner with his friend so I didn't go right up.
 I stopped in the gift shop and saw some flowers.
 I bought some flowers, they were a mix of wild flowers.
 Nothing fancy but I thought they were nice enough anyway.
 I'd never bought flowers for anyone before.

-But it was food and Dorian would be upset if I didn't bring wine, so I asked in the bar.
+But it was a meal and Dorian would be upset if I didn't bring wine, so I asked in the bar.
 The guy at the bar looked at me and frowned, "What can I do for you?"

 "I'd like your best red wine in a bottle."